ravishar/AI_Agent_Workshop/README.md

 # ACM San Francisco Bay Area AI Agent Workshop Setup Guide

+Hands-on Session Requirements:

+Today, we will utilize LLM via API by signing up for GROQ Inference (which offers a free trial) or XAI-Grok2 API (which provides a free tier in exchange for sharing content).
+Alternatively, you can run an LLM locally, but you'll also need to run the Colab Notebook locally.
+(Optional Tools: ollama, LLM Studio)

 Colab is available here: https://gist.github.com/marscod/9e1cd2dfd07d8448d52214a63851a394

 Follow these steps to set up your environment: